sergey-shirnin/LoggingStd_In-Out/README.md

 # LoggingStd_In-Out
+ This allows to extent normal print() and input() functionality to be able to simalteneously log to .txt file

- File logging by redirection of StdIn and StdOut
+ #File logging by redirection of StdIn and StdOut